wcm-io/wcm-io-sling/models/src/site/markdown/index.md

 * Current WCM mode and Authoring UI mode
 * Current Designer, Design and Style objects
 * XSSAPI for current request
+* CQ I18n object for the current request

 See [Injector API documentation][apidocs-aemobjectinjector] for details.